NorwayLobster/rapidxml/README.md

-# rapidxml is forked from http://rapidxml.sourceforge.net/
+# rapidxml is forked from http://rapidxml.sourceforge.net/ and has a sibling https://github.com/Tencent/rapidjson.
   XML namespacing, per-element parsing, etc